Zenlytic/metrics_layer/README.md

 ## How does it work?

-Right now, [Zenlytic](https://zenlytic.com) is the only supported BI tool.
+[Zenlytic](https://zenlytic.com) is the only supported BI tool.
 The Metrics Layer will read your data model and give you the ability to access those metrics and dimensions in a python client library, or through SQL with a special `MQL` tag.

 Sound interesting?
 Here's how to set Metrics Layer up with your data model and start querying your metrics in **in under 2 minutes**.

 ## Installation

 Make sure that your data warehouse is one of the supported types.
-Metrics Layer currently supports Snowflake, BigQuery, Postgres, Druid (only SQL compilation, not running the query), and Redshift, and only works with `python >= 3.8` up to `python < 3.11`.
+Metrics Layer currently supports Snowflake, BigQuery, Postgres, Druid (only SQL compilation, not running the query), Duck DB (only SQL compilation, not running the query), and Redshift, and only works with `python >= 3.8` up to `python < 3.11`.

 Install Metrics Layer with the appropriate extra for your warehouse